 Our Consolidated Financial Statements are prepared in conformity with GAAP, which require us to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the year.
 Actual results could differ from those estimates.
-We consider the following policies to be most critical in understanding the judgments that are involved in preparing the financial statements and the uncertainties that could impact our operating results, financial condition and eash flows.
+We consider the following policies to be most critical in understanding the judgments that are involved in preparing the financial statements and the uncertainties that could impact our operating results, financial condition and cash flows.

-We are a network marketing company that sells a wide range of weight management products, nutritional supplements and personal care products within one industry segment as defined under SFAS No. 131, Disclosures about Segments of an Enterprise and Related Information, or SFAS 131.
+We are a network marketing company that sells a wide range of weight management products, nutritional supplements, energy & fitness products and personal care products within one industry segment as defined under Statement of Financial Accounting Standards, or SFAS, No. 131.
+Disclosures about Segments of an Enterprise and Related Information, or SFAS 131.
 Our products are manufactured by third party providers and then sold to independent distributors who sell Herbalife products to retail consumers or other distributors.
-We sell products in 65 countries throughout the world and we are organized and managed by geographic region.
+We sell products in 66 countries throughout the world and we are organized and managed by geographic region.
 We have elected to aggregate our operating segments into one reporting segment, as management believes that our operating segments have similar operating characteristics and similar long term operating performance.
-In making this determination, management believes that the operating segments are similar in the nature of the products, and the nature of the regulatory environment.
+In making this determination, management believes that the operating segments are soll to, the methods used to distribute the products, and the nature of the products sold, the product acquisition process, the types of customers products are sold to, the methods used to distribute the products, and the nature of the regulatory environment.

-Revenue is recognized when products are shipped and title passes to the independent distributor or importer.
+Revenue is recognized when products are shipped and title passes to the independent distributor or importer or as products are sold in our retail stores in China.
 Amounts billed for freight and handling costs are included in net sales.
 We generally receive the net sales price in cash or through credit card payments at the point of sale.
 Related royalty overrides and allowances for product returns are recorded when the merchandise is shipped.

 Allowances for product returns, primarily in connection with our buyback program, are provided at the time the product is shipped.
 This accrual is based upon historic return rates for each country and the relevant return pattern, which reflects anticipated returns to be received over a period of up to 12 months following the original sale.
 Historically, product returns and buybacks have not been significant.
-Product returns and buybacks were approximately 0.8% and 0.9% of retail sales for the three months ended March 31, 2008 and 2007, respectively.
-No material changes in estimates have been recognized for the three months ended March 31, 2008 and 2007.
+Product returns and buybacks were approximately 0.8% of retail sales for the three and nine months ended September 30, 2008.
+No material changes in estimates have been recognized for the three and nine months ended September 30, 2008.

 We record reserves against our inventory to provide for estimated obsolete or unsalable inventory based on assumptions about future demand for our products and market conditions.
 If future demand and market conditions are less favorable than management's assumptions, additional reserves could be required.
 Likewise, favorable future demand and market conditions could positively impact future operating results if previously reserved for inventory is sold.
-We reserved for obsolete and slow moving inventory totaling \$11.5 million and \$12.0 million as of March 31, 2008 and December 31, 2007, respectively.
+We reserved for obsolete and slow moving inventory totaling \$11.0 million and \$12.0 million as of September 30, 2008 and December 31, 2007, respectively.